ukrmaxim/hangman/README.md

 ### Attention

-For correctly application work, you need install a Ruby gem 'colorize' (<https://github.com/fazibear/colorize>).
-For gem installation, on command line/terminal, go to the directory, where you unpacked the archive and type in the following command:
+Before run  the app, on command line/terminal, go to the directory, where you clone repository and type in the following command:

 ```ruby
 bundle install
 ```

-To run the application, on command line/terminal, go to the directory, where you unpacked the archive and type in the following command:
+To run the app, on command line/terminal, go to the directory, where you clone repository and type in the following command:

 ```ruby